smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 end
 ```

+**Sneaky Handler.** Some exception handlers return nil or a value.
-**Handler Returns Nil or a Value.** Often the caller can't distinguish a successful vs. exception case and
+The caller can't distinguish between a successful vs. exception case and
 fails in subsequent steps.
 ```ruby
 def create